ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 .. note::

     If the default value is ``None``, it is converted to the string ``default`` for the command line interface.
-This allows implementing more complicated default behaviors, that may not be expressible when the CLI is run.
+This allows implementing more complicated default behaviors, that may not be expressible when the command-line tool is run.

 Hiding advanced options
 '''''''''''''''''''''''